mite-standard/mite_web/README.md

 docker-compose stop mite_web postgres && docker-compose rm -v postgres
 ```

-This assumes that only the `mite_web` container is updated. `nginx` will continue to run and automatically serve a `maintenance.html` page.
+This assumes that only the `mite_web` container needs to be updated. `nginx` will continue to run and automatically serve a `maintenance.html` page.

 ##### 3. Pull the newest release